Helping Your Reedie: Frequently Asked Questions from Parents and Family Members

 Q. What resources support students academically?

 A. Reed’s curriculum is challenging, and most students find that asking for help is essential to their success.
-Academic support services provides drop-in and individual peer tutoring, workshops, and individual coaching by staff members to help students get the most out of their Reed education.
+In addition to help from faculty, students can get assistance from academic support services, which provides drop-in and individual peer tutoring, workshops, and individual coaching by staff members.
 All of these services are free to current students.
-For a description of programs and more information, search for “academic support” on reed.edu.

 A. College students are responsible for providing relevant documentation and engaging with disability support services if they are interested in receiving accommodations.
-The “Accommodations Process” page, available at reed.edu, reviews the necessary steps to accessing services.
+The “Accommodations Process” page details the necessary steps to accessing services.
 One of these steps is meeting with the director of disability support.
-Eligibility, the accommodations process, and appropriate accommodations may be discussed and may be determined in this meeting.
-Accommodations may include alternative text formats, assistive technology, notetaking support, testing and/or classroom accommodations, housing accommodations, and more.
-For more information, search for “disability support services” on reed.edu.
+At this meeting, eligibility, the accommodations process, and appropriate accommodations may be determined.
+Accommodations may include alternative text formats, assistive technology, notetaking support, testing accommodations, classroom accommodations, housing accommodations, and more.

 Q. How does Reed handle accusations of academic misconduct?

 A. Academic misconduct includes both intentional acts of misrepresenting another’s work as one’s own, as well as negligent acts that result in misrepresentation or that fail to conform to the norms of appropriate attribution and credit.
 Academic misconduct is a violation of Reed’s Honor Principle in its most fundamental form and is contrary to the idea of scholarship.
 If the instructor and student agree that academic misconduct has occurred, and the instructor and review panel agree that the misconduct is minor, a first-time offender is not sanctioned, but a record is kept of the event.
-If the offense is more serious and/or is not a first offense, the case is forwarded to the judicial board, which recommends sanctions that must be approved by the president or the president’s designee.
+If the offense is more serious or is not a first offense, the case is forwarded to the judicial board, which recommends sanctions that must be approved by the president or the president’s designee.
 The policy on academic conduct can be found here.
 All students should take proactive steps to prevent academic misconduct.
-Students may seek support from faculty, librarians, and/or academic support staff in order to better understand expectations, citation norms, and study strategies that reduce the likelihood of negligent or intentional misconduct.
-For more about academic conduct at Reed, search for “academic integrity” on reed.edu.
+Students may seek support from faculty, librarians, and academic support staff in order to better understand expectations, citation norms, and study strategies that reduce the likelihood of negligent or intentional misconduct.

 Health & Counseling Center (HCC)